 Here’s a sample pre-workout meal I’ll consume 2-3 hours before training:

 - 8 ounces chicken breast (240 calories, 5g fat, 0g carbs, 44g protein)

 - 1 cup black beans (110 calories, 1g fat, 19g carbs, 7 g protein)

 - ⅛ cup walnuts (100 calories, 10g fat, 2g carbs, 2.5g protein)

 “Do I need to eat or drink anything during my workout?”

 Well, maybe.
 Some claim drinking a protein shake after working out doesn’t get into the bloodstream quickly enough.
 Some think it doesn’t matter at all.
 Some people believe wholeheartedly in BCAA’s.

 Anecdotally - I have good success drinking a protein shake during my workout.
-Go with whey if you’re using a pre-workout, as it has lower levels of arginine compared to other types of protein.

 But don’t sweat this too much.
 Drink a lot of water, eat enough each day, and you’ll be fine.

 Don’t bother with sports drinks.
 Unless your training lasts longer than three hours (which, for strength training, it shouldn’t), you don’t need them.